 The conveners are expected to give a written account of the event in a five-page report, at least four weeks after its finishing.

-- Motivational letter stating why your project is a good fit for the specific fellowship and what your expectations are.
+- Motivational letter stating why your project is a good fit for the CALAS research program and what your expectations are.

 - Short CV (2 pages) of conveners with list of topic-related publications.